Introduction to Using the Dream Dictionary

 - Dreams often stand in place of actual experience.
 So through dreams we may experiment with new experience or practice things we have not yet done externally.
 For instance many young women dream in detail of giving birth.
 This function of what might be called ‘imagination’ is tremendously undervalued, but is a foundation upon which human survival is built.
 See: imagination and dreaming.

 - An means of exercise for the psyche or soul.
 Just as the body will become sick if not moved and stressed, so the mind and emotions need stimulus and exercise.
-Dreams fulfil this need.
+Dreams fulfill this need.

 - An expression of human supersenses.
 Humans have an unconscious ability to read body language – so they can assess other humans very quickly.
 Humans have an unimaginable ability to absorb information, not simply from books, but from everyday events.
 With it they constantly arrive at new insights and realisations.
 Humans frequently correctly predict the future – not out of a bizarre ability, but from the information gathered about the present.
 All these abilities and more show in our dreams.
 See: esp in dreams.